-- I. (Ch.
-1) God discloses through John the sovereignty of Jesus Christ, the subject of His prophecy, to encourage the church with Christ's ability to handle internal compromise and external opposition. - A. (1:1-3) John's prologue shows the divinely given prophecy unveils Jesus Christ's sovereignty and encourages applying it by promising blessing upon those who obey it. - 1.
-(1:1-2) Christ's sovereignty through future events that will rapidly take place is transmitted from the Father to Jesus to an angel (possibly Gabriel) to John to other believers to establish the prophecy's inspiration. - 2.
-(1:3) People who read, hear, and obey this prophecy are promised a special blessing from God since from His perspective these events are near. - B. (1:4-8) John addresses seven churches in Asia and worships the triune God, especially Christ as the soon-to-come sovereign Ruler, to exhort his readers to watch for His return. - 1.
-(1:4-6) John addresses seven churches in Asia as his original readers and worships Christ as Ruler of the world and Redemptive Resurrected Revealer of the prophecy to remind them of His sovereign authority over their lives.
+- I. The way to triumph over internal compromise and external opposition is to trust the sovereignty of Jesus Christ over death (Rev 1). - A. John's prologue shows that the divinely given prophecy unveils Jesus Christ's sovereignty and promises a blessing on those who obey it (1:1-3). - 1.
+Christ's sovereignty in future events to rapidly take place transmits from the Father to Jesus to an angel to John to other believers to establish the prophecy's inspiration (1:1-2). - 2.
+People who read, hear, and obey this prophecy are promised a special blessing from God since from his perspective these events are near (1:3). - B. John addresses seven churches in Asia and worships the triune God, especially Christ as the soon-to-come sovereign Ruler, to exhort his readers to watch for his return (1:4-8). - 1.
+The seven churches in Asia should worship Christ as world Ruler and Redemptive Resurrected Revealer of the prophecy to show his sovereignty over them (1:4-6).

-- 2. (1:7) John cites Christ's second coming in fulfillment of Zechariah 12:10 as the main feature of his following prophecy and as a exhortation to look for His coming. - 3.
-(1:8) John quotes God the Father who is Lord of time to demonstrate His ability to bring all the promises of the prophecy to pass.
+- 2. Christ's second coming in fulfillment of Zechariah 12:10 is the main feature of the prophecy and as an exhortation to look for his coming (1:7). - 3.
+God the Father is Lord of time and thus able to bring all the promises of the prophecy to pass (1:8).

-- C. (1:9-20) John relates his Patmos vision of the glorified Jesus Christ to substantiate Christ's ability to handle the Church's internal and external problems and to reveal the threefold outline of the book. - 1.
-(1:9-11) Christ commands the exiled John on Patmos to prophesy to the seven churches of Asia to reveal Christ's sovereignty. - 2.
-(1:12-16) John relates his vision of the glorified Jesus Christ to substantiate Christ's ability to handle the Church's internal and external problems.
+- C. The glorified Jesus Christ shows his ability to handle the Church's internal and external problems and reveals the threefold outline of the book (1:9-20). - 1.
+Christ commands the exiled John on Patmos to prophesy to the seven churches of Asia to reveal Christ's sovereignty (1:9-11). - 2.
+The vision of the glorified Jesus Christ proves he can handle the Church's internal and external problems (1:12-16).

-- 3. (1:17-20) In response to the vision John is comforted, instructed to record the outline of the prophecy, and shown Christ's authority over the seven churches as an introduction to the letters to these churches. - a) (1:17-18) John is terrified at the presence of the glorified Christ but Jesus comforts him with His divine attributes. - b) (1:19) Christ commands John to record the threefold inspired outline of His prophecy: the vision which he had just seen (1:9-20), the present authority of Christ over the churches (Rev. 2-3), and the future events before, during, and after Christ's return (Rev. 4-22). - c) (1:20) Christ shows His authority over the churches when He reveals that the stars in His hand represent the seven churches and that the lampstands represent their witness for Christ in a spiritually dark world.
+- 3. John is comforted, instructed to record the prophecy's outline, and shown Christ's authority over the seven churches as an introduction to the letters to these churches (1:17-20). - a) John is terrified at the presence of the glorified Christ but Jesus comforts him with his divine attributes (1:17-18). - b) The threefold outline of his prophecy includes Jesus (1:9-20), his authority over the churches (Rev 2-3), and the future (Rev 4-22) relating to Christ's return (1:19). - c) Christ has authority over the churches (stars) and their witness for Christ (lampstands) in a spiritually dark world (1:20).